 - hormones that regulate blood pressure

-other conditions that can harm the kidneys, such as diabetes or hypertension (high blood pressure).
-They can be used to monitor these conditions.
+other conditions that can harm the kidneys, such as diabetes or high blood

-A number of symptoms may indicate a problem with your kidneys.
-These include
+Symptoms that may indicate a problem with your kidneys

 - high blood pressure